-There are platform specific step-by-step examples for s390x LPAR, z/VM and ppc64el installations.
+There are platform specific step-by-step examples for ppc64el installations.

 For amd64, download the install image from https://releases.ubuntu.com/20.04/.

 There are many ways to boot the installer but the simplest and commonest way is to create a bootable USB stick to boot the system to be installed with (tutorials for other operating systems are also available).